ryvin/XML-schema-unit-test-generator/task.md

    - Properly resolves `<element ref="...">` to global element definitions
    - Includes all required children for referenced elements
    - Avoids duplicate attributes and elements

+## Current Status
+- Generator now produces schema-valid XML for all tested cases (including containers and gYear types).
+- No invalid attributes or values are present in generated files.
+- Codebase remains DRY, clean, and under the line limit per file.

 ## Conclusion
 All issues have been fixed.
 The generator now produces valid XML test files with: